 25. Swooping Fringe

 The swooping fringe is for those who want a bit of drama.
 It is often long and exaggerated, letting you have fun with different proportions and highlighting your hair texture.
 The fringe is typically styled to the side but may cover part of your eyes and is higher maintenance than shorter fringes.
 This look is great for achieving volume and will complement most face shapes, including angular faces.
 The fringe works best on straight or lightly textured hair and will give you a youthful glow.
 This is a hairstyle that will conceal your widow’s peak while also making a statement.

 What is a Widow's Peak?

-A widow's peak is a type of hairline featuring a 'V'-shaped section of strands that sit around the centre of the forehead.
+A widow's peak is a type of hairline featuring a 'V'-shaped section of strands that sit around the center of the forehead.
 The name, widow's peak stems from the hoods that widows used to wear after the deaths of their husbands.
-Like other hairline shapes and even eye colours, a widow's peak is a genetic trait.
+Like other hairline shapes and even eye colors, a widow's peak is a genetic trait.
 Although the look is typically associated with men, many women can also naturally have a widow's peak.

 How to Fix a Widow's Peak?

 As a widow's peak is a genetic trait, there isn't a great deal that you can do to change it.
 That being said, there are tricks that you can try to minimize its appearance and disguise your V-shaped hairline if you so wish.
 Firstly, don't try to shave your widow's peak off.
 No matter how long that section of hair is, don't remove it.
 Doing so will cause an unnatural appearance, especially when the first pieces of stubbly regrowth start to pop up.
 Instead, it's best to work with your widow's peak to find a flattering hairstyle.
 If your widow's peak is caused by or has become more noticeable due to a receding hairline, you can try choosing a hairstyle accordingly or perhaps consider using hair growth products.

 What hairstyle suits a widow's peak?